 Here are some great walks in the Strathbogie region, about 120km north of Melbourne.
 These great maps have been prepared for Victoria Walks by Strathbogie Shire Council and Walking Maps volunteer extraordinaire Sean Mathews.
 Click on the green walk names below for digital walking maps, photos and information about each walk.

-You can also go the Shire of Strathbogie's walking page if you prefer printable PDF maps for some of the below wallks.
+Also see Shire of Strathbogie's tracks and trails page for walk information, or if you prefer printable PDF maps for some of the below wallks.

 Walks near Strathbogie, Gooram and Ruffy

 Surrounded by creek line grassy woodland, this shallow gorge is part of Seven Creeks Wildlife Reserve.
 Gooram Falls is a beautiful place to visit for a relaxing day; accompanied by the sound of cascading water and bird calls, it's not far from Euroa.